2023 AWARDS

 $20,000 Johnny Dennis Music Awards

 Applications have now closed for the 2023 Johnny Dennis Music Awards.
-Winners will be notified on Monday 27th November 2023.
+Further details will be provided for the 2025 Awards in due course.

 The Awards carry four (4) cash prizes of $5,000 each.
-Entries are invited from composers working at all levels of the industry – from entry level to established composers, in the category of ‘Light Music’.
+Entries are invited from composers working at all levels of the industry – from entry level to established composers, in the category of ‘Light Music’ (see definition below).

 The Awards aim to provide the winning recipients with the financial and creative freedom to receive appropriate recognition for their work.
 This can take any form, such as mentorship, study, or travel.